BiYiTuan/completable-feign/README.md

 By default, a `CompletableFuture` is created for any API method that returns a `Future`.
 This behavior can customized by providing a [`FutureMethodCallFactory`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/completable/FutureMethodCallFactory.java#L12) via the [`CompletableFeign.Builder`](src/engineering.clientside.completable_feign/java/engineering/clientside/feign/completable/CompletableFeign.java#L31).

-## Provide Encoder's & Decoder's via ServiceLoader
+## Provide Encoders & Decoders via ServiceLoader

 When building a module to handle the decoding or encoding for a specific API it may be convenient to provide that implementation without forcing the user to manually reference your implementation in source code.